 A charismatic and fiery wrestler whose brief, shocking world title win in 1981 created one of the most memorable moments in Southern wrestling history.

-Tommy 'Wildfire' Rich was the archetypal Southern babyface, a good-looking, energetic brawler whose feuds defined territorial wrestling in the 1980s.
-With his blond hair and frantic pace, he was a main event star in promotions like Georgia Championship Wrestling and Memphis, where his bloody battles with rivals like 'Hot Stuff' Eddie Gilbert are the stuff of legend.
-His career zenith came in a stunning, untelevised upset in 1981 when he defeated Harley Race for the NWA World Heavyweight Title, a reign that lasted only a few days but cemented his place in wrestling lore.
-Though he never reclaimed that pinnacle, Rich remained a durable and popular attraction for decades, adapting his act for eras like ECW in the 1990s.
-His legacy is that of a perpetual fan favorite whose passion ignited arenas across the American South.
+Tommy 'Wildfire' Rich defeated Harley Race for the NWA World Heavyweight Title in an untelevised upset in 1981.
+The reign lasted only a few days.
+He was a Southern babyface, a good-looking, energetic brawler whose feuds defined territorial wrestling in the 1980s.
+With his blond hair and frantic pace, he main-evented in promotions like Georgia Championship Wrestling and Memphis, where his bloody battles with rivals like 'Hot Stuff' Eddie Gilbert became defining moments.
+Rich never reclaimed that championship pinnacle, but he remained a durable and popular attraction for decades, adapting his act for eras like ECW in the 1990s.
+His reputation is that of a perpetual fan favorite whose passion ignited arenas across the American South.

 1946–1964